Excel VBA course / reference

 After completing this course you are able to create VBA procedures in MS Excel.

-VBA can be used to Always use Excel standard functionality to the maximum extent possible and try to limit the amount of VBA code (within reasonable bounds).
+Use Excel standard functionality first, and try to limit the amount of VBA code.

 Exercise: create a command button